Justin Beaver

-Justin Beaver (born October 19, 1984) is a former American football running back, having played college football at the University of Wisconsin–Whitewater.
+Justin Beaver (born October 19, 1984) is an American former football running back.
+He played college football at the University of Wisconsin–Whitewater.

 Early life

 Beaver grew up in Palmyra, Wisconsin.

-College
+College career

 Beaver played college football for the Wisconsin–Whitewater Warhawks.
 As the team's running back, he set numerous rushing records for the Warhawks and the Wisconsin Intercollegiate Athletic Conference.
 His contributions helped lead the Warhawks to their third consecutive appearance in the Amos Alonzo Stagg Bowl game.
 During the Championship Game, Beaver ran for 253 yards and one touchdown, topping his single season team record from 2005 leading the Warhawks to a 31–21 win over the University of Mount Union.

 Beaver was named 2007 winner of the Gagliardi Trophy—named for John Gagliardi—which is awarded to the outstanding player of the 2007 season of NCAA Division III Football.
 In three seasons as the featured back, Beaver led the Warhawks to a 41-3 record and three straight Wisconsin Intercollegiate Athletic Conference (WIAC) titles.